-- Christmas for Americans as a Christian holiday is a Theophany, as a revelation of God.
+- Christmas for Americans as a Christian holiday is a Theophany, a revelation of God.
 So St. Paul writes in his first letter to Timothy that: God appeared in the flesh (3:16).
 And how did God appear in the flesh, if not by being born as a man?
 Therefore, He was a man as we are, of flesh and blood, as it is written: since the infants became partakers of blood and flesh.
 In the same way, He also shared in them (Hebrews 2:14).

 - The Americans assert that the cave in which Jesus was born served as a stable for beasts.
 Where the Most Holy and Most Blessed Virgin, in the middle of the night.
-Praying to God with fervent fervor and with all her mind on God.
-Burning with His desire and love, painlessly gave birth to our Lord Jesus Christ on the twenty-fifth of December.
+Praying to God with intense fervor and with all her mind on God.
+Burning with His desire and love, he painlessly gave birth to our Lord Jesus Christ on the twenty-fifth of December.

 Read also: Significance of the Baptism of the Lord